BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 These industry-specific systems miss the mark -- namely, that your organization needs to deal with its data assets holistically.
 If personally identifiable data bleeds out from the organization by being used in a bring your own device (BYOD) or shadow IT application, your organization could be liable for brand damage and/or hefty fines.

 Aim for a total platform that is information-compliant.
 Compliance with mixed needs is easier when you focus on the data and ensure that it is secure no matter where it is.
-The first step is to classify data by need -- labels as simple as public, commercial in confidence and secret may be enough.
+The step is to classify data by need -- labels as simple as public, commercial in confidence and secret may be enough.
 Actions can be triggered by the type of data being used.
 Public data can be left as it is -- it makes no difference if this gets out into the public domain.
 Commercial data and secret data should be encrypted at rest and on the move.

 BYOD access points should be controlled so that data is accessed only through secured containers, or sandboxes, where cutting and pasting from the sandbox to the consumer side of the device is blocked.
 An example of a problem that sandboxes can solve is that of a user accidently choosing the wrong email address when he sends a commercial document.
 Data leak prevention systems, such as those from Symantec, Fortinet or Blue Coat, can help stop sensitive data from crossing boundaries.